dailydotdev/daily-api/README.md

 - NPM for managing dependencies.
 - Fastify as the web framework
 - Apollo for GraphQL
-- Typeform as a database layer
+- Typeorm as a database layer

 ## Project structure